baltimore-sun-data/housing-map/README.md

 ### Contribution guidelines ###

 The general deployment pattern for this repository is as follow: Make all changes (including compilations of scss) on local workstation; test on local workstation; push to bitbucket; clone to server.
-A sample push cycle:
+A sample push cycle on a local worksation after edits:

 cd housing-map

 git add *

 git commit -m 'Sundries'

 git push -u origin master

+... and a sample pull cycle on the server:

+cd housing-map

+git pull origin master

 ### Who do I talk to? ###